RIAPS/riaps-pycom/tests/ModbusUartTesting/README.md

 ```

 * Reboot the beaglebone to see the UART2 enabled.
 UART2 device is setup as ttyO2 (where the fourth letter
-is the letter 'O', no zero) that references ttyS2 (a special character files)
+is the letter 'O', not zero) that references ttyS2 (a special character files)

 * To verify that UART2 is enabled, do the following:
 ```